Physics

 and then moves on.

-I was part of a group that studied fog by lidar, using a pulsed ruby laser as the transmitter and the telescope at Northwestern University’s Lindheimer Astrophysical Research Center (LARC) as the detector.
-We fired a ruby-colored pulse into a fog and found that the backscattered signal to the teleoscope from the fog was unchanged over a period of hours, which we had not expected.
-I also undertook to analyze the “distribution function” of fog droplets; i.e., how many of each size there might be.
+I was part of a group that studied fog by lidar, using a pulsed ruby laser as the transmitter and the telescope at Northwestern University's Lindheimer Astrophysical Research Center (LARC) as the detector.
+We fired a pulse into a fog and found that the backscattered signal to the telescope from the fog was unchanged over a period of hours, which we had not expected.
+I also undertook to analyze the "distribution function" of fog droplets; i.e., how many of each size there might be.
 I chose reasonable guesses for the smallest and the largest droplets.
 Their radii are on the order of micrometers: millionths of a meter.
 Droplets of that size scatter light, making it hard to drive in fog.
 Not so for rain, whose droplets are much larger, and less susceptible to light scattering.

 Physics of the atom

-So far, so good.
-But now things get a little more complicated.
-Let’s stick with the Bohr model for convenience.The first element in the periodic table is hydrogen.
-Hydrogen gas in its simplest form consists of two particles: a heavy, positively charged nucleus and a light, negatively charged electron circling it, as in Figure__.
+Good to know, but let’s stick with Bohr’s particle model for convenience.
+The first element in the periodic table is hydrogen.
+Hydrogen gas in its simplest form consists of two particles: a heavy, positively charged nucleus and a light, negatively charged electron circling it, as in Figure 2.

-The next element is helium, which in its simplest forrm is a nucleus twice as heavy and twice as charged as hydrogen’s, with two electrons circling it.
-(A tangential word about two important properties of helium.
-First, it is used in balloons, because is is lighter than air and thus floats.
+The next element is helium, which in its simplest form is a nucleus four times as heavy and twice as charged as hydrogen’s, with two electrons circling it, as in Figure 4.
+(Two important properties of helium.
+First, it is used in balloons, because it is lighter than air and thus floats.
 Second, if you breathe it, you can sound like Donald Duck.)

-Here’s the problem: the structure of the hydrogen gas can be obtained by exact calcuation.
-The spectrum of helium and all the other elements can only be obtained approximately.
-This has nothing to do with quantum physics.
-It turns out, and was proved mathematically centuries ago, that the “two-body problem” is the only one that can be solved exactly.
-And hydrogen gas is the only case of this for the elements.
-So physicists have constructed elaborate schemes to get good approximate results for the others; i.e., those that match experiment–in our case, spectra.
-The one I worked with is called Self Consistent Field Theory.
-(By “field” we mean what is commonly called “force field”, like, say, the gravitaional field of the Earth, or in the case of atoms, the elecromagnetic field: the field of electricity and magnetism combined.)
-Imagine an atom with a few electrons, and one in a larger orbit than all the rest.
-What does it see?
-It sees the nucleus surrounded by a sort of cloud of the other others.
-Sodium is an example.
 It has a nucleus of charge +11, and circling it, eleven electrons, each of charge -1, as in the figure.
-The eleventh electron is at a considerably larger orbit than the others.
+The eleventh electron is in a larger orbit than the others.
 (Chemists call this the valence electron.)
-So the eleventh one sees a “quasi-nucleus” (for want of a better term) of approximate charge +1.
-But that’s like hydrogen.
+So it sees a “quasi-nucleus” (for want of a better term): the actual nucleus surrounded by a sort of cloud of 10 electrons.
+Thus, total charge (11-10): 1.
+The two-body hydrogen-like problem!
 So it can be solved exactly.
-Well, not so fast.
+Well, not quite.
 That cloud isn’t really a cloud, it’s ten electrons zipping along in their orbits around the nucleus.
 Counting the nucleus and the valence electron, that’s a 12-body problem!
 So now the self-consistency kicks in.
 The problem as, we said, can only be solved numerically.
 (When I started in the late 60’s, the input consisted of stacks of cards.
 Now I could do it on my Mac.)
 So we start with the valence-electron-quasi-nucleus cloud model and do a hydrogen-like calculation.
 But then we have to do it for all the other electrons.
 The lucky valence electron sees an approximately spherical cloud between it and the nucleus.
 Each of the others, however, is embedded in a cloud that surrounds it.
 The computer then calculates the approximate orbit of each of the electrons in turn.
-It does it repeatedly, until the latest iteration gives the same answer as the one before it.
+It does it repeatedly, until the final iteration is the one that gives the same answer as the one before it.
 A good way to think of it is that at the end, each electron contributes to the field just what it gets from the field.
-The criterion for judging if a step is better than the one before it is that the energy of the whole system should be lowered.
+That’s what we mean by “self-consistent”.The criterion for judging if a step is better than the one before it is that the energy of the whole system gets lowered.
 That’s a general rule, not restricted to quantum physics.
 Balls roll downhill.
 And keep in mind: All of these calculations are not actually dealing with electrons as pure particles; they also have wave properties, as we saw.

 I got into this business serendipitously.
 I was working on my Ph.D. in experimental physics (in which I later realized I was a disaster).
 The money of my then-adviser ran out, and I was left high and dry.
 So I threw myself at the feet of Art Freeman, then chair of the Northwestern physics department.
 Art, a theoretical physicist, changed my life: He said “Would you like to work for me?”
-That’s where I learned self-consistent field theory, with which I spent a great part of my research life.
+That’s where I learned self-consistent field theory, on which I spent a great part of my research life.
 I owe my career to Art, who passed away a few years ago at age 88.
 We became much more than teacher-student.
-He was my son’s godfather and a witness to signing of my wedding document.
+He was my son’s godfather and a witness to the signing of my wedding document.

 How bright is a star really?
 Transition probabililties.